 If you practice out of the Eastern Time Zone and would like to arrange or attend a future course, please contact firstname.lastname@example.org.

 The Westchester Course has developed over a number of years in response to a recognized need among health professionals who provide travel health services to diverse population groups.
-The course is specifically designed to address the process and content of the pre-travel consultation and includes information about practice management, legal issues in travel health and professional development.
-In response to the ISTM Certificate in Travel Health Examination, the course also provides an introduction to the ISTM Body of Knowledge.
-Emerging standards of care for U.S. travel health care are also addressed.
+The course is specifically designed to address the process and content of the pre-travel consultation and includes not only content about immunizations, malaria, altitude illness and other non-vaccine preventable health and safety issues, but also information about practice management, legal issues in travel health and professional development.
+In response to the publication of Travel Health Nursing: Scope and Standards of Practice, 1st ed., the ATHNA Model Core Curriculum Guide, the Code of Ethics of Travel Health Nursing, and CDC guidelines, the course also provides an introduction to all these relevant standards of care.

 Most clinicians are self-taught in this growing field.
 Many health professionals have added travel health services to their primary professional role- in private practice, college health, occupational health, ambulatory care, community health, etc. To date, no formal program for travel health education exists within a U.S. academic setting.
 Over the years, health professionals have looked to conferences, texts and journal articles for their basic and advanced learning needs in this field.

 The Westchester Course has been organized to prepare health professionals to provide quality pre-travel care.
 It is an intensive short course program.
 The syllabus is updated for each offering to include current CDC and WHO guidelines.